pulumi/examples/aws-ts-pulumi-webhooks/README.md

     pulumi config set aws:region <your-region>
     ```

-1. Set the Slack token for your app.
-You can find yours by going to `Features -> OAuth & Permissions -> OAuth Tokens & Redirect URLs -> Tokens for Your Workspace` from your Slack app's API page.
+1. Set the Slack webhook for your app.
+You can find yours by going to `Features -> Incoming Webhooks` from your Slack app's API page.

     ```bash
-    pulumi config set slackToken --secret <your-token>
+    pulumi config set slackWebhook --secret <webhook-url>
     ```

 1. Set the Slack channel for your app.
 This should be the same channel in which you added your Slack app.
 For example, `#pulumi-events`.